comp426-2022-spring/a99-achernar/README.md

-# Team Archernar Covid Dashboard
+# Team Achernar Covid-19 Dashboard

+## Introduction
 This covid dashboard displays covid information for the state of North Carolina, both at a state and county level.
 It displays data about a number of areas, including cases, deaths, hospitalizations, etc.

 ## Installation

 In order to install the appropriate packages with npm, run the command "npm i" in the root directory.

 ## Dependancy List